mivek/MetarParser/README.md

 -   CloudType: to represent the type of cloud.
 -   CloudQuantity: to represent the amount of clouds.
 -   Intensity: to represent the intensity of a meteorological phenomenon.
--   Descriptive: to represent the descriptive of a meteorological phenomenon.
+-   Descriptive: to represent the description of a meteorological phenomenon.
+-   DepositType: to represent the type of deposit on a runway.
+-   DepositCoverage: to represent the percentage of the runway covered by the deposit.
+-   DepositThickness: to represent the thickness of the deposit.
+-   DepositBrakingCapacity: to represent the braking capacity on the runway.
 -   Phenomenon: to represent a phenomenon.
 -   WeatherChangeTime: to represent a trend.
 -   TimeIndicator: to represent the time of the trend.